 Fee Waivers are applied to the accounts of students who indicate that they are an orphan, a ward of the court, or their parental household income is less than $45,000 for a family of four.

 The CSS Profile is managed through the College Board.
 Any student who qualified for an SAT fee waiver will automatically have fee waivers applied to their CSS profile online account when using the same credentials.

 Every student applying for financial aid must complete the FAFSA.
 However, nearly 400 participating schools require an additional form.
 The College Scholarship Services Profile (CSS Profile) determines eligibility for institutional financial aid.

-If the loan is denied, student's Direct Unsubsidized Loan can increase to the amount awarded to independent students
+If the loan is denied, your Direct Unsubsidized Loan can increase to the amount awarded to independent students.

 For parents of dependent students:

-After determining the amount of federal, state, and institutional financial aid, any remaining gap that is too large to pay outright or through an arranged payment plan with the college can be entirely covered with a Parent Plus Loan.
+After determining the amount of federal, state, and institutional financial aid that your family is eligible to receive, any remaining gap that is too large to pay outright or through an arranged payment plan with the college can be entirely covered with a Parent Plus Loan.